 The Finance Department oversees the Authority’s budget.
 Throughout the year, the department reviews, evaluates, and analyzes the activities of the agency to ensure that expenditures adhere to budgets.
 The department records all HACP business transactions and monitors HACP’s financial activities, while producing approximately 50,000 checks per year for payroll, accounts payable and Housing Choice Voucher Program subsidy payments.

-The Facilities Services Department conducts inspections, performs repairs, and assures that HACP units are clean, mechanically safe, and ready for residents.
-This guarantees HACP homes meet our comprehensive standards of quality.
+The Facilities Services Department conducts inspections, performs repairs, and ensures that HACP units are clean, mechanically safe, and ready for residents.
+This guarantees that HACP homes meet our comprehensive quality standards.
 The department maintains over 100 acres and 6,000 apartments in more than 20 sites throughout the City.
 This responsibility requires the department to be able to respond to any routine maintenance needs a resident might encounter.

 The Occupancy Department is the first point of contact for prospective tenants and is responsible for processing applications for both the Low-income Housing Program, and for the Housing Choice Voucher Program.
 The Occupancy staff assists applicants in understanding the different housing programs and the eligibility criteria for each.
 They also have administrative responsibility for collecting and evaluating housing applications to assure compliance with government regulations and Housing Authority policies that govern our tenant selection process.

 The Resident Self-Sufficiency Department is responsible for providing supportive service coordination and case management programming for our residents.
 The RSS staff is responsible for identifying community needs and gaps in service delivery, as well as developing relationships that benefit the residents participating in our housing programs.
 The department also provides management to residents participating in both our conventional housing and Housing Choice Voucher program.
 A major goal of the department is to facilitate self-sufficiency among residents.

 Housing Choice Voucher Program